Wall Street shakes off inflation rise and closes higher

 The U.S. stock market will be closed on Monday for the Memorial Day holiday.
 Analysts cautioned against drawing strong conclusions from Friday’s lightly traded market.

+Volume on U.S. exchanges was 10.32 billion shares, compared with the 10.52 billion average for the full session over the last 20 trading days.

-Boeing Co (BA.N) fell after the Federal Aviation Administration confirmed the planemaker halted deliveries of its 787 Dreamliners, adding fresh delays for customers following a recent five-month delivery suspension due to production problems. read more
+Boeing Co fell 1.47% after the Federal Aviation Administration confirmed the planemaker halted deliveries of its 787 Dreamliners, adding fresh delays for customers following a recent five-month delivery suspension due to production problems.

+Advancing issues outnumbered decliners on the NYSE by a 1.63-to-1 ratio; on Nasdaq, a 1.12-to-1 ratio favored advancers.

+The S&P 500 posted 31 new 52-week highs and one new low; the Nasdaq Composite recorded 108 new highs and 23 new lows.

 Our Standards: The Thomson Reuters Trust Principles.